TOMATOBABYCOMPANY.COM

 Banana – Inferno, Hot

-BANANA - Wenk’s Yellow Hot – JALAPENO heat
+Banana - Wenk’s Yellow Hot - JALAPENO heat

 This heirloom pepper looks like a yellow banana, but it is just as hot as an average jalapeno!
 Many customers refer to these as our Yellow Jalapenos so this is how we are going to list them.
 You will find that they have the very flavorful banana taste, but in a HOT way.
 Fruit is a pearlescent yellow color that matures to orange, then red.
 Thick waxy walled fruit used pickled, cooked or pureed into the pepper vinegar often found on sauerkraut and other PA Dutch dishes.
 Widely appreciated for its heritage and wonderful distinct flavor.
 105 days.

-Chili – Nu-Mex Big Jim, Mild
+Chili - Big Jim

 Cayenne – Thick Red, Hot